 Travelers flying to the Madeira archipelago have to present a negative COVID-19 test result issued within 72 hours before embarkation.
 They also have the option to take the test upon arrival.

 Travelers flying to the Azores archipelago must submit proof of testing COVID-19 up to 72 hours prior to the flight’s departure.
 They will be allowed entry if the test comes back negative.
 Travelers also have the option to perform the test on arrival and stay in prophylactic isolation until the result is obtained.
-If the isolation exceeds seven days, the passenger must contact the health services of the county on the sixth day so that a second test can be taken.
+If the isolation exceeds seven days, the passenger must contact the health services of the county on the fifth day so that a second test can be taken.